-- Regularly clean your boat and make sure this is done before winterizing. - For cleaning use household cleaner (non abrasive) and fresh water only! - At all times keep the inflatable tube, vinyl and other boat parts free of any chemical spills, such as: - Gasoline, grease, oil and any other oily product. - Suntan oils, lotions and any other body care products. - o Pollution products, dirt and dust. - Silicon based products. - If any of the above listed spills occur on the boat's surface clean and wash the boat or its relevant part as soon as possible, and only with approved liquids. - When not in use keep your boat properly covered. - Keep your boat away and properly protected against car's exhaust smoke pollution and heat: this may damage the boat.
+- Regularly clean your boat and make sure this is done before winterizing. - For cleaning use household cleaner (non abrasive) and fresh water only! - At all times keep the inflatable tube, vinyl and other boat parts free of any chemical components such as: - Gasoline, grease, oil and any other oily product. - o Suntan oils, lotions and any other body care products. - Pollution products, dirt and dust. - Silicon based products. - To prevent damage clean and rinse the boat or relevant part as soon as possible if you find any of these items on your boat. - When not in use keep your boat properly covered. - Keep your boat away from or well protected against car or other exhaust smoke or pollution, which may damage the boat.